 The Company, through wholly-owned ECL Developments Limited, holds a 41.5% equity accounted interest in Crombie REIT (41.5% on a fully diluted basis).
-The fair value of its 41.5% ownership interest in Crombie REIT equaled \$904.7 million.
+The fair value of its 41.5% ownership interest in Crombie REIT equaled \$825.1 million.

-Pursuant to a development agreement dated March 23, 2006 between ECL Properties Limited ("ECL") and Crombie REIT, ECL provides Crombie REIT with a preferential right to acquire all property developments proposed to be undertaken by ECL.
-The agreement was for an initial 10-year term, subject to an extension reached by mutual agreement.
-In addition, pursuant to a Right of First Offer Agreement dated August 3, 2011, the Company has agreed to provide to Crombie REIT a right of first offer to acquire any property that it intends to dispose of subject to certain exceptions.
+Pursuant to a Right of First Offer Agreement dated August 3, 2011 between Sobeys Capital Incorporated and Crombie REIT, the Company has agreed to provide to Crombie REIT a right of first offer to acquire any property that it intends to dispose of subject to certain exceptions.

-Sobeys is Crombie REIT's largest tenant in terms of percentage contribution to total annual minimum rent, representing 57.0% of annual minimum rent.
+Sobeys is Crombie REIT's largest tenant in terms of percentage contribution to total annual minimum rent, representing 53.8% of annual minimum rent.

 Crombie REIT provides administrative and management services to the Company on a fee-for-service basis pursuant to a Management Agreement effective January 1, 2016.
-The amounts paid and collected in fiscal 2019 were not material.
+The amounts paid and collected in fiscal 2020 were not material.